Forward-backward SDEs with jumps and classical solutions to nonlocal quasilinear parabolic PDEs: Abstract

 \section{Abstract}

-We obtain an existence and uniqueness theorem for fully coupled forward-backward SDEs (FBSDEs) with jumps via the classical solution to the associated quasilinear parabolic partial integro-differential equation (PIDE), and provide the explicit form of the FBSDE solution.
-Moreover, we embed the associated PIDE into a suitable class of non-local quasilinear parabolic PDEs which allows us to extend the methodology of Ladyzhenskaya et al \cite{lady}, originally developed for traditional PDEs, to non-local PDEs of this class.
-Namely, we obtain the existence and uniqueness of a classical solution to both the Cauchy problem and the initial-boundary value problem for non-local quasilinear parabolic PDEs.
+We obtain an existence and uniqueness theorem for fully coupled forward--backward SDEs (FBSDEs) with jumps via the classical solution to the associated quasilinear parabolic partial integro-differential equation (PIDE), and provide the explicit form of the FBSDE solution.
+Moreover, we embed the associated PIDE into a suitable class of non-local quasilinear parabolic PDEs which allows us to extend the methodology of Ladyzhenskaya et al (1968) to non-local PDEs of this class.
+Namely, we obtain the existence and uniqueness of a classical solution to both the Cauchy problem and the initial--boundary value problem for non-local quasilinear parabolic second-order PDEs.